 Immigration consultants must give customers a written contract, in English and in the consumer’s language, and provide customers a three-day right to cancel without any charge.
 Immigration consultants must also post signs to make it clear they are not licensed attorneys, informing customers they can’t provide legal advice.

 The conviction of Saucedo is part of an ongoing comprehensive enforcement and education campaign spearheaded by City Attorney Feuer, DCBA, and legal aid organizations to address alleged immigration scams.
-Individuals who believe they have been victimized by Hermandad Mexicana Transnacional or others should contact the City Attorney’s Officeat (213) 978-8070 or DCBA at (800) 593-8222, or file a complaint through DCBA’s website.
+Individuals who believe they have been victimized by Hermandad Mexicana Transnacional or others should file a complaint with the City Attorney’s Office online or by calling (213) 978-8070.

 Deputy City Attorneys Travis Austin and Onica Cole successfully prosecuted the case.